Imaged document searches

 What information will I find on an imaged title?

-Changes made to imaged titles since 1994/1995 are not recorded on the image.
-For information on how to track these changes, refer to the historical title searches product support page.
+Changes to imaged titles since 1994/1995 are not recorded on the image.
+For information on how to track these changes through a historical title search, refer to our support page.

 What information will I find on an imaged plan or dealing?